Krishna and Radha – A Shutterstock Licensed Image

 While Mithraic writings may have pointed to the notion of salvation, they were most likely based in Zoroastrian principles around man’s participation in the cosmic struggle of a magnificent creation opposing the eternal forces of evil.
 Other purported similarities between Christ and Mithra have mainly been dismissed, including shared December 25th births, a water-miracle, and the mark of the cross.

-Dionysius and Jesus
+Dionysius and Jesus life story

 The culture and religion around Dionysius were born from a philosophical form of Hedonism.
 While Jesus may have been the true vine of divine love, Dionysius was literally referred to as the God of Grapes, and therefore wine.
 While both Gods were traveling teachers, performers of miracles, riders of symbolic donkeys, and then murdered, this is where the similarities end.